Deep Teeth Cleaning

 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
 They are commonly performed on cases of gingivitis and moderate to severe periodontal disease.

 What Do the Procedures Entail?

-Dr. Barna will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Barna may recommend scaling and root planing.
+Dr. Barna or Dr. Shumake will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
+Barna or Shumake may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.